jamesee/js-capstone/README.md

 # Project Setup

-* Installed Tailwind CSS to do the UI styling.
-To compile the tailwind settings at src/style.css into public/style.css:
+* Tailwind CSS is installed to do the minimal UI styling.
+Execute the following command to compile tailwind settings at *src/style.css* into *public/style.css*:
 ```bash
 $ npm run build-css
 ```

-* A skeleton html file (public/index.htm) is created in the "public" folder.
+* A skeleton html file *public/index.htm* is created in the "public" folder.

-* An javascript file (public/index.js) is created.
-This is the main file where all the javascript functions for the comic reader is written.
+* The javascript file where all the javascript functions for the comic reader is written is at *public/index.js*.
+This is the main file.

-# Run the website locally
+# To serve the Comic Reader website locally

 ```bash
 $ live-server public/